 Tag Archives: Mountain

-Boulders, grasses, and trees along the shoreline of a subalpine lake, Yosemite National Park
+A granite peninsula holding small trees extends into the waters of a subalpine lake, Yosemite National Park

 G Dan Mitchell is a California photographer and visual opportunist whose subjects include the Pacific coast, redwood forests, central California oak/grasslands, the Sierra Nevada, California deserts, urban landscapes, night photography, and more.